ajaykarwal/ajaykarwal-v8/src/posts/2023-03-13-journey-to-5k.md

 ## Motivation

-As far back as I can remember (I’ve always wanted to be a gangster! — no not really, that’s just a movie quote that always pops into my mind whenever anyone says ‘as far back as I can remember.’
-[Drop me a tweet](https://twitter.com/ajaykarwal) if you know where its from).
+As far back as I can remember (*I’ve always wanted to be a gangster*) — No not really, that’s just a movie quote that always pops into my mind whenever anyone says ‘as far back as I can remember.’
+[Drop me a tweet](https://twitter.com/ajaykarwal) if you know where its from.

 Sorry… where was I?